ethereum/ethereum-org/views/content/greeter.md

 Before you begin:
-[Install the Ethereum CLI](https://ethereum.org/cli) [Learn more about contracts](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions) Please confirm that the GUI is closed before entering the `geth` console.
+[Install the Ethereum CLI](https://ethereum.org/cli) [Learn more about contracts](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions)

 Run `geth` to begin the sync process (this may take a while on the first run).

 So let's start now.